 SELECT * from names WHERE ...stuff goes here

 In traditional ISO standard SQL, the symbol that represents not equal is <>.
 In other versions, you can use !=.
 If you’re unsure which to use, stick with the standard since that for sure works.
-Think the bang equal was created because it’s very similar to how other programming languages represent the not equal clause.
+Think the bang equal was created because it’s similar to how other programming languages represent the not equal clause.

 CREATE TABLE names ( id INTEGER PRIMARY KEY AUTOINCREMENT, name VARCHAR(128) NOT NULL ); INSERT into names VALUES (1, "Christina"); INSERT into names VALUES (2, "Ashleigh"); INSERT into names VALUES (3, "Sarah"); INSERT into names VALUES (4, "Tad"); INSERT into names VALUES (5, "Dustin"); INSERT into names VALUES (6, "Elissa"); INSERT into names VALUES (7, "Kelly"); SELECT * from names WHERE name <> "Christina" AND id != 7;

-As you can see I used both the <> and the != to show that both work in this instance – I’m using sqlite3 in a repl.it sandbox to create this context.
-Your experience may vary if you are using a different code editor or sql sandbox environment.
+I used both the <> and the != to show that both work in this instance.
+I’m using sqlite3 in a Repl.it sandbox to host this database.
+Your experience may vary if you are using a different code editor or SQL sandbox environment.

 2|Ashleigh 3|Sarah 4|Tad 5|Dustin 6|Elissa